 Orvieto has a unique history that dates back to over several million years ago.
-Learn about the origins of the city, its ancient inhabitants, and the special characteristics that make it a magical place to visit today.
+Learn about the origins of the city, its ancient inhabitants and great civilizations (etruscans and romans), and the special characteristics that make it a magical place to visit today.

 It is believed that today’s rock on which today stands the city of Orvieto is one of these great masses of tufa rock thrown from the large crater that is now Bolsena lake.
 Geological studies have shown that the material that makes up the cliff of the city is of volcanic origin and has different textures, some more solid than others.
 There are several evidence and trails of the city origins and past, in particular you can see them looking at the old tufa rock and fossil trees, recently discovered in different city caves and undergrounds.